jbh/dotfiles/README.md

 it.
 If you type a **new session name and press `shift+enter`**, it will open a new tmux session.

+**dmenu_tizonia**

+If tizonia from this menu already exists, focus it.
+Otherwise, open a dmenu with manually defined playlists, and open the selected playlist in tizonia.

 **dmenu_configs**

 The `dmenu_configs` script will open a menu that lists config files.